 Are 10 grams of creatine a day too much?

 Taking too much creatine (such as 10 grams) after a loading phase can result in stomach discomfort.
-In one study athletes who were supplemented with 10 grams of creatine in one serving experienced diarrhea, stomach upset, and gastric distress.
+In one study, athletes supplemented with 10 grams of creatine in one serving experienced diarrhea, stomach upset, and gastric distress.
 However, those who supplemented with a 2–5-gram single dose did not experience the same side effects.

-Once your muscles are saturated from the overall creatine-loading phase.
-All they’ll need is a maintenance phase of around 2 – 5 grams after this.
+Once your muscles are saturated from the overall creatine-loading phase, they’ll need a maintenance phase of around 2 – 5 grams after this.

-You can find out much more about this over on the Wikipedia page for creatine.
+You can learn more about this over on the Wikipedia page for creatine.

 Should you take creatine every day?